survivejs/webpack-book/manuscript/loading_assets/03_loading_styles.md

 ![Sass](images/sass.png)

-[Sass](http://sass-lang.com/) is a popular alternative to Less.
+[Sass](http://sass-lang.com/) is a widely used CSS preprocessor.
 You should use [sass-loader](https://www.npmjs.com/package/sass-loader) with it.
 Remember to install [node-sass](https://www.npmjs.com/package/node-sass) to your project as the loader has a peer dependency on that. webpack doesn't take much configuration:

 **webpack.config.js**